-Offshore Measurements: Relationship between Fecal Indicator Bacteria, Turbidity, and Number-Averaged Particle Size.
-Turbidity has been suggested as a possible proxy for water quality (37, 38).
-However, on the basis of our offshore data, turbidity per se appears to be an inconsistent proxy for the concentration of fecal indicator bacteria.
-For example, during the February 23 cruise, there is good coherence between turbidity and TC, EC, and ENT concentrations off the Santa Ana River outlet and Newport Pier (compare transmissivity and TNC with fecal indicator bacteria results, left-hand column of panels, Figures 4 and 5).
+Offshore measurements: Relationship between fecal indicator bacteria, turbidity, and number-averaged particle size.
+Turbidity has been suggested as a possible proxy for water quality (37,38).
+However, based on our offshore data, turbidity per se appears to be an inconsistent proxy for the concentration of fecal indicator bacteria.
+For example, during the 23 February cruise there is good coherence between turbidity and TC, EC and ENT concentrations off the Santa Ana River outlet and Newport Pier (compare transmissivity and TNC with fecal indicator bacteria results, left-hand column of panels, Figures 4 and 5).
 However, turbidity is low off of the Newport Bay outlet where the bacteria concentrations are particularly high.
 In addition, there are no consistently robust relationships between shipboard measurements of fecal indicator bacteria and shipboard measurements of TOC, temperature, or salinity (see Figure S4, Supporting Information).
-The numberaveraged particle size, on the other hand, comes close to matching the along-shore spatial pattern of fecal indicator
+The number-averaged particle size, on the other hand, comes close to matching the along-shore spatial pattern of fecal indicator bacteria measured during the 23 February cruise.
+Specifically, elevated fecal indicator bacteria concentration appears to correlate with depressed number-averaged particle size (compare fecal indicator bacteria and number-averaged particle size results for the 23 February cruise, left-hand column of panels, Figures 4 and 5).
+When all of the fecal indicator bacteria data collected during the three cruises are aggregated and plotted against number-averaged particle size, an inverse relationship between these two parameters emerges; specifically, samples with elevated fecal indicator bacteria concentrations also exhibit small number-averaged particle size (Figure 6A).
+Moreover, the concentration of fecal indicator bacteria in water samples collected during the first two cruises is the same, within error, before and after filtration through a 53 μm sieve (Figure 6B), implying that fecal indicator bacteria are either adsorbed to particles smaller than 53 μm, or are not particle-associated.
+TOC also appears to pass through the 53 μm sieve (Figure 6B) as do human viruses and fecal indicator viruses (data not shown).
+The co-occurrence of small particles and indicators of fecal pollution (fecal indicator bacteria, fecal indicator viruses, and human pathogenic viruses) does not necessarily imply that the latter are adsorbed to the former.
+The inverse relationship evident in Figure 6A, for example, may reflect a temporal evolution of storm water plumes as they age, from a predominance of small particles and high concentrations of fecal indicators initially, to larger particles and lower concentrations of fecal indicators later.

-FIGURE 6.
+Figure 6.
 (A) Cross plots of log-transformed fecal indicator bacteria concentrations measured in samples collected during the three offshore cruises, against the corresponding number-averaged particle size.
-(B) Cross plots of log-transformed fecal indicator bacteria concentrations and TOC concentrations measured in samples collected during the three offshore cruises, before and after filtration through a $53-\mu m$ sieve.
+(B) Cross plots of log-transformed fecal indicator bacteria concentrations and TOC concentrations measured in samples collected during the three offshore cruises, before and after filtration through a 53 $\mu$ m sieve.
 The one-to-one line corresponds to the case where the concentrations are the same before and after filtration.